silakekulluoglu/BLG475E-Phase1/README.md

 ## Current Progress
 - 30 prompts are randomly selected from HumanEval dataset, 10 from each difficulty level.
+- Generated source code and unit tests of easy prompt using 1 LLM.

 ## Next Steps
 - Generate code for the selected prompts using the selected LLMs.